 of humanity’s past.
 Because the DNA approach uses only genetic data, it provides information

-this classifies my lineage as the Asian Y-DNA Haplogroup O. Haplogroups pertain to a single line
+terms, this classifies my lineage as the Asian Y-DNA Haplogroup O. In essence, a haplogroup

-I unfold my story in the same sequential way.
+My story unfolds in the same sequential way.
 The saga begins with my earliest genetic ancestors,

 an Ice Age Eurasian clan, as they embark east into deep Asia.
 Each sub lineage marks a point of